Souravgoswami/patched-irb/README.md

 ![alt screenshot](https://raw.githubusercontent.com/Souravgoswami/patched-irb/master/screenshots/Screenshot%20from%202019-01-18%2000-19-13.png)

 The idea is When you run this, you are launched in the irb shell.
 But you can pass multiple gem names as argument.
-You have some features like:
+A common  function that irb lacks in loading history:

+*Load history:* Press the up arrow key and down arrow key to browse previous histories (as you would do in your BASH/ZSH/etc.  shell)!

+You have some methods like (note this are not a Ruby feature, you just get it with patched-irb):

-clear : Clears the screen, just like the linux command.
+*clear* : Right `clear` clears the screen just like just like the linux command!
 The method clr is aliased with clr.

-history : Show the histories from the .irb_history file. irb_history is also an alias for history method.
+*history* : Show the histories from the .irb_history file. irb_history is also an alias for history method.

-hist!n : Shows you the history in the nth line.
+*hist!n* : Shows you the history in the nth line.
 Example: hist!5 will show you the history that's in the line 5 in .irb_history file.

-write_history : Writes history to .irb_history file.
+*write_history* : Writes history to .irb_history file.
 The history comes from Readline::HISTORY. save_history is an alias for write_history.

-delete_history : Warning!
+*delete_history* : Warning!
 It will delete the .irb_history file.
 You will clear everything.

-printenv : Just to test stuffs out...
+*printenv* : Just to test stuffs out...
 You will see some system details and Ruby interpreter details.
 The details comes from ENV object.

-config : A bigger test!
+*config* : A bigger test!
 The details comes from RbConfig::CONFIG.

+**How to use patched-irb:**

 You need to download the file, and run the irb.
 Use it in the way you feel comfortable.
 You may rename this and move that to /bin/ or /usr/share/bin/ or /opt/ directory.

-We would like to rename it and hide it by adding a '.' in front.
+We would like to rename it and hide it by adding a `.` in front.
 And alias it with irb.

 Example: